Outfits Inspired by Gwyneth Paltrow in A Perfect Murder

 I was wondering if they chose the platinum/silver jewelry for Emily Taylor to match Gwyneth’s silver Cartier Panthère de stainless steel and diamond watch but I also wore more silver in the 90s and had one of those diamond by the yard necklaces too so it was probably reflective of the times.

 I feel like she’d wear gold today like this gold Curb Chain Necklace which is a great deal at $39.
 The earrings are the gold version of the $50 4ct tw Cubic Zirconia Earrings.
 Today, I could see her wearing this Cartier Tank Française medium 18-karat gold and diamond watch and Spinelli Kilcollin Vega set of four 18-karat gold and rhodium-plated sterling silver diamond rings.
+Try this gold Milan Diamond Dial Bracelet Watch as a less expensive watch option.

 I did two versions of this outfit because I’m a glutton for punishment.
 The shearling coat was from Maxfield Parrish in London and you can still find vintage versions online.
 But not everyone likes shearling so I created a wool coat alternative outfit.